gabbythecoder/image-gallery/README.md

 I have successfully completed the requirements for this project.
 I have to admit, this assignment really tested my coding abilities, particularly the JavaScript side of it.

 I initially struggled with the createLargeImageHandler function.
 For some reason, I was not able to link my images array to the function, and the console kept coming up with errors.
 I added an event parameter in the function, and now everytime I click on a thumbnail, the large image showed up.
-I continuously console.log() throughout my JavaScript to debug my code, to ensure there was no error popping up.
+I continuously console.log() throughout my JavaScript to debug my code, to ensure there was no new error popping up.

 I added a media query for my thumbnail container.
 When the device size shrinks, it moves to the bottom of the page instead for better accessibility, especially for mobile devices.
 I particularly focused this assignment for mobile devices, but it is responsive and works for larger desktop screens.
+I know there are a lot of whitespace when viewing my webpage in desktop, but I didn't want to waste too much time trying to fill it up as I primarily wanted to focus on the JavaScript and making sure the website is responsive for other devices.

 All my images have appropriate alt text attributes.
 I also used a colour contrast checker to make sure the colours I used, especially in my header and footer have good contrast ratio.

-After numerous trial and errors, this assignment is completed.
+Any feedback will be appreciated as I am always looking for ways to continuously improve.
+I hope you enjoy the image gallery I have created.